pollux78/the-finals-linux-troubleshoot-guide/README.md

 ## PROTON

-Please use Proton experimental, This has all of the latest patches from valve for THE FINALS, do NOT use experimental (bleeding edge) unless there is a major change that requires you to use it, You can also use Proton 10 beta
+Please use Proton experimental, This has all of the latest patches from valve for THE FINALS, do NOT use experimental (bleeding edge) unless there is a major change that requires you to use it, You can also use Proton 10.

+Valve will force proton hotfix sometimes on everyone for quick patches on games if they cant bring the patches into experimental, should NOT be used for daily use tho on every game.

 ![image](https://github.com/user-attachments/assets/aeddad67-382d-43bd-a2f5-401541fbd00c)